scheinerman/PlayingCards52.jl/README.md

 ### Alternative input

 Cards can be entered via their two-character representation.
 For example, the nine of diamonds can be entered as `9♢`.
 That is, type `9` then `\diamondsuit` and then TAB.
+One may also use `\:diamonds:`+TAB.
+Likewise for the other suits.

 Face cards, tens, and aces can also be entered in this way (using the capital letters T, J, K, Q, and A followed by the suit symbol):
 ```julia